mlevatich/Abelon/notes/gameplay/skilltrees.md

 - veteran - gambit - 40 weapon damage, lowers affinity and agility to zero.
 - veteran - Bravado - Assist, grants allies big force, but vastly reduced reaction, affinity
 - executioner - death blessing - Assist, grants allies agility and affinity on kill, scales with abelon's affinity.
+- Abelon should get an assist that surrounds an enemy abelon is adjacent to.
+Cause attacks to lower reaction for one turn or something? encourage dogpiling.

 #### Kath